The APS system:

 We could also extend it to the moderate scores, with "M", and for APS, to distinguish between the neighboring Phlegmatic blends, 4=m; 5=M.

-Integration of Beebe and Thomson models (line becomes a circle): Based on Beebe's model with input from Lenore Thomson, here is how I now understand a person develops with the functions: •The ego starts with its preferred comfort zone of the inner or outer world.
+Based on Beebe's model with input from Lenore Thomson, here is how I now understand a person develops with the functions: •The ego starts with its preferred comfort zone of the inner or outer world.

 •The ego chooses its dominant function, which it receives stimili from in its preferred realm. •Soon, an auxiliary will be chosen, which will be of the rejected perceiving mode of processing, as well as it being in the rejected outer orientation.